-How does die-cutting work?
+How does custom die-cutting work?

 A more technical description: “Die-cutting is used in manufacturing a variety of items by cutting components quickly and efficiently, with [a consistent] cut every time.
 In manufacturing processes, large industrial-strength die cutting machines are usually used to speed up the process and withstand the constant pressures of a heavy workload."
 That’s us!
 We have machines capable of cutting millions of parts and asking for more.

-Other ways of using industrial die-cutting
+Other ways of using custom die-cutting

 Our customers have asked us to cut designs in everything from thin materials to very thick materials.
 We can also kiss-cut your parts.
 Kiss-cut parts might look like topical patches or labels.
 Fully-cut parts might look like pasties, face-shields, or diagnostic testing sticks.
 There is a wide variety of parts that can be die-cut, and we’d love to discuss the possibilities with you.

 This service is one of the ways we operate as a 3M Select Converter.
 We obtain specialty products from 3M.
-We then die-cut those adhesive strips or tapes to our customers’ specifications.
+We then custom die-cut those adhesive strips or tapes to our customers’ specifications.
 If you need the best raw materials cut to the finest specifications, contact us!

 We offer a variety of custom dies

 These dies produce custom die cuts.
 We recommend dies to our customers based on the application requested and accuracy tolerances required.